 I have described two typical classrooms where too much freedom is given: flipped classrooms, and group instruction driven through fill-in-the-blank textbook prompts.
 The more traditional approach of simply lecture, homework, test, repeat doesn't even allow students the opportunity to take charge of their learning.
 In this setting, any learning that occurs happens when the lecturer closes their mouth!

-I am proposing that one way to empower students is by giving them freedom within the limits of smaller exploratory tasks.
+I am proposing that one way to empower students is by giving them freedom within the limits of smaller exploratory tasks, or tasks that are just beyond their reach.
 When they finish, they are given another task.
 When they finish that, another task is given.
 This conveys the message that the limit is time not the number of topics.
 There is an eternity of learning before them!
 This gives the students freedom to work while at the same time giving the teacher the freedom they need to facilitate learning.
 Both teachers and students are empowered in this model.